 Prosser said there is no single answer to the link between climate change and the avian flu outbreak in the U.S., and more studies are needed.
 “On the one hand, flu particles may break down faster in warmer conditions, which could reduce their ability to spread.
 But the virus could spread more easily if heat waves cause changes in food supplies or immune stress in humans or animals.”

 Ursula Hofle, a researcher in avian pathology and infectious diseases of wild birds at the University of Castilla-La Mancha in Spain, said: "It's affecting species we haven't seen before, such as large scavengers, vultures, and some endangered species.
 And it is destroying entire colonies of some species.
-We expect a major impact on biopersity.”
+We expect a major impact on biodiversity.”

 "The other big change we see in this virus, which makes it very interesting but also potentially dangerous, is that it can persist longer.
 We have outbreaks in the summer.
 We're seeing outbreaks in Spain in August, which is unprecedented, which shows that the virus is changing in a lot of ways that we don't know about yet."